james-minton/rtcc/site/content/chapters/1-introduction.md

 ---
-title: '1.
-Introduction: About the Authors and the Toolkit'
+title: "1.
+Introduction: About the Authors and the Toolkit"
-weight: '2'
+weight: "2"
 contenttype: toolkit
 date: 2018-10-01T02:00:58.021Z
 aliases:
   - /chapters/introduction
 ---
 <img src="/images/intro-about-sm.jpg" alt="A group of Right to Counsel activists chanting" />